markthomas007/Stanley-Parable-Ultra-Mod-Delux/README.md

 - Enable Jumping
 - Scene switcher to allow you to go to different parts of the game

-## Planned Features
+## TODO
+- Fix spelling mistakes ive made while working on this mod at 3am
-- Noclip
+- Add Noclip
-- Better Level Selector
+- Make a Better Level Selector
-- Keybind to Lock/Unlock Cursor
+- Add a Keybind to Lock/Unlock Cursor

 ## Installation
 To install this mod, you will need to install [MelonLoader](https://melonwiki.xyz/) (website link, see Getting Started).